sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  # FMEA: Failure Mode and Effects Analysis

- Is one of the earliest approach to a systematic realiability analysis.
+ Is one of the earliest approach to a systematic realiability analysis, that of course includes risk assesment.

  FMEA is a methodology and a structured systematic approach that aims to predict, anticipate and asses the possible failures of a system in its design phase, by means of identifying all possible failure causes and its effects in the system design, manufacture, production or operation.